xixilele1990/swap-meet/README.md

 5. Make a plan to implement code to pass the test.

-6. Write code to pass the test.
+6. Write code to pass the test (GREEN).

 7. Re-run the test(s).

-8. Repeat steps 2-7 until that test passes!
+8. Repeat steps 3-7 until that test passes!

+9. Consider looking for opportunities to improve your code (REFACTOR)

-9. Repeats steps 3-8 until you have finished all tests in the file.
+10. Repeats steps 2-8 until you have finished all tests in the file.

-10. Begin using the test file of the next wave!
+11. Begin using the test file of the next wave!

-11. When you are finished working for the day, deactivate your environment with deactivate or closing the Terminal tab/window
+12. When you are finished working for the day, deactivate your environment with deactivate or closing the Terminal tab/window

 ```bash
 $ deactivate